ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Palo Alto College has the same tuition for international students as for those from out of state.

-International students at Palo Alto College can expect to pay around $13,980 per year, before any scholarships, grants or other financial aid.
+International students at Palo Alto College can expect to pay around $14,280 per year, before any scholarships or financial aid.

-Palo Alto College Living Expenses, Fees, and More
+Palo Alto College Room, Board, Fees, and More

-In addition to the cost of tuition, room and board, books, transportation and fees are also costs it consider when planning for college.
+In addition to tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Palo Alto College.

 House and Food Costs at Palo Alto College